 \subsection{Metrics and Experimental Protocol}

-To assess the quality of a simulator $\cM$ generated for a given benchmark scenario, we define a \emph{Test Suite} $\mathcal{D} = \{d_1, d_2, \dots, d_m\}$ consisting of $m$ distinct data points with varying difficulty levels, e.g., from smoke tests to heavy-load scenarios.
-Each data points corresponds to one specific choice of $(\cI,\cJ)$ defined in Section~\ref{sec:preliminary}.
+To assess the quality of a simulator $\cM$ for a scenario, we evaluate it on a test suite $\cD$ consisting of $N$ test cases $\{d_1, d_2, \dots, d_N\}$.
+Each test case $d_i$ provides a specific input $\cI_i$ to the simulator, resulting in an emitted event trace $\cT_i = \cM(\cI_i)$.
+We summarize performance with two metrics.

-For each generated simulator, we calculate two aggregated scores based on its performance across this test suite.

-\paragraph{Operational success score (OSS).} This measures the \emph{robustness} and \emph{executability coverage} of the simulator.
-For each data point $d_i \in \mathcal{D}$, we define a validity indicator $v_i$:

-The simulator achieves a validity score of 1 only if it executes without crashing and adheres to the I/O contract for that specific input.
-We use $S_{OSS} = \frac{1}{m} \sum_{i=1}^{m} v_i$ to denote the success rate across the entire test suite $\cD$, which penalizes brittle models that may function on simple inputs but crash under complex loads.

-\paragraph{Behavioral conformance score (BCS).} For data points $d_{i}$ on which the simulator executes successfully ($v_i=1$), we assess its \emph{simulation fidelity}.
-To ensure balanced assessment, we employ a \emph{Macro-Average} strategy that weights component logic and system consistency equally.
-Let $\mathcal{R}_{\mathrm{comp}}$ be the set of component-level rules and $\mathcal{R}_{\mathrm{sys}}$ be the set of system-level rules introduced in Section~\ref{sec:eval_framework}.
-Note that for stochastic scenarios, $\mathcal{R}_{\mathrm{sys}}$ inherently includes statistical distribution checks to verify probabilistic dynamics.